 Specialty tattoo soaps like aftercare creams are free of alcohol, petroleum, lanolin, mineral oils, parabens, phthalates and fragrances.

-You’ll want to wear loose fitting clothing so it’s easy to work around and doesn’t rub on your new tattoo.
-And you’ll want to wear dark colored clothing.
+You should wear loose fitting clothing so it’s easy to work around and doesn’t rub on your new tattoo.
+And you should wear dark colored clothing.
 Because tattoo ink, blood and plasma will stain light colored clothing.

 With the buy 3 and get the fourth free offer our Tattoo Vagabond Basic Tees are less than $10 each.
 They have a great fit and are made from smooth 100% combed and ring spun cotton.
 They’re the perfect t-shirt for wearing to your tattoo session.